fpgmaas/stream-iot/python/README.md

 ## Local development

 It is also possible to run the Kafka consumer and producer locally using Docker.
-To do so, start by creating the file `python/.env` with the following contents:
+To do so, start by navigating into the `python` directory.
+There, create a `.env` file with the following command:

 ```
 export MONGODB_CONNECTION_STRING=$(az cosmosdb keys list \